Last Updated on October 17, 2022 by Scott Shetler

 Blink-182 never won a Grammy and only had one mainstream top 40 hit, which could work against them.
 But they were all over rock radio, sold a lot of albums, played for huge crowds in the live setting, and influenced many bands that came after them.

 Still, it’s questionable whether those in charge of the Hall would seriously consider a band like Blink-182.
 And DeLonge’s 2015 departure slightly complicates things, as the Hall would surely want to induct the trio of Hoppus, DeLonge, and Barker.
 Rock critics haven’t had enough respect for this group over the years.
 Hopefully, that will change as the years continue to pass.

 The Verdict: Will Blink 182 Ever Get Inducted Into the Rock and Roll Hall of Fame?

 At this point the odds are against them, but it’s possible.
 Blink are currently not in the first tier of artists waiting for induction.
 They’re not in the second tier.
-They’re not even in the third tier.
-They’d have to be considered in the fourth tier.
+They’re probably in the third tier.
 Which means they will be waiting a very long time.

 Now, that doesn’t mean they won’t get in eventually.
-Over time, as more and more bands get inducted, some of those on the fourth tier move up to the third tier, and then the second tier, and eventually they find themselves being legitimate candidates.
-Acts like Chicago, Hall & Oates, the Moody Blues, and Journey were all once considered fourth-tier longshots.
+Over time, as more and more bands get inducted, some of those on the third tier move up to the second tier, and eventually they find themselves being legitimate candidates.
+Acts like Chicago, Hall & Oates, the Moody Blues, and Journey were all once considered third-tier longshots.
 And they all eventually made it in.
 So it can happen!